Improve your online teaching in Google Workspace in 6 steps.

 SIX questions to constantly ask yourself as you prepare and lead through your digital classroom:

-6. Are you having enough 1:1 time with each student?
+- Do you have enough 1:1 time with each student?

 Stop reading!